This post originally appeared in VICE UK

 Granted, geniuses like Samuel R. Delaney and Theodore Sturgeon were exploring sexuality in sci-fi literature as early as the 1950s, but there's always been a dearth of out and open LGBT characters onscreen.

 However, things are changing.
 Sci-fi has finally started to see an emergence of gay characters who aren't concealed by a heap of sub-textual dark matter.

-"If we're talking about mainstream media, we should look at the second word in 'show business'.
-It's never been more popular or profitable to cater to the geek audience or to a queer one," said Jono Jarrett, coordinator for Geeks Out, a New York-based non-profit organisation dedicated to empowering, promoting and rallying the queer geek community.
+"If we're talking about mainstream media, we should look at the second word in 'show business.'
+It's never been more popular or profitable to cater to the geek audience or to a queer one," said Jono Jarrett, coordinator for Geeks Out, a New York-based nonprofit dedicated to empowering, promoting, and rallying the queer geek community.
 They are currently busy raising funds for Flamecon, a queer festival designed to bring geeky gays together in New York City.

 According to Jono, science fiction is about imagination, the new and unknown: "It's not a place to stifle expression of any kind, especially something so human as queerness."

 The path to get to this point has been a long and laborious one.
 There has never been an LGBT character in any Star Trek franchises.
 That's quite a fucking achievement, considering the vast number of characters over the years, including all the aliens, some of whom you'd imagine might come from slightly more liberal planets than ours.

 One exception—the steamy lesbian kiss in Deep Space Nine—certainly got hearts racing.
 Except one of the characters was formerly male and now inhabiting a female body, and the pair were once happily married heteros.
 So that doesn't really count.